input-output-hk/catalyst-core/book/src/rust/rust_style_guide.md

 I.e., don't use a trait if you don't need it.

 A common reason why people do this is to mock out a particular function call for testing.
-This can be useful in a few select places (i.e. when you have to interact with the real world, so networking, clocks, randomness, etc), but it has some significant downsides:
+This can be useful in a few select places, such as interacting with the real world.
+Eg, networking, clocks, randomness, etc. However, it has some significant downsides.

 * it means you're not actually testing this code.
-This might be fine for some types of code (e.g. database code), where it might be unreasonable to rely on a database for unit tests, but if your whole test suite is organized around this, your business logic won't actually get tested
+  This might be fine for some types of code (e.g. database code).
+  It might be unreasonable to rely on a database for unit tests.
+  However, if your whole test suite is organized around this, your business logic won't get tested.
 * it forces you to use a trait, which have restrictions that plain functions don't have:
   * it forces you into either generics or dynamic dispatch (often with a heap allocation if you don't want to play the lifetime game)
   * you may now have to think about object safety, which can be very tricky for some APIs